 Firearms Deer Hunting at River Bend WMA

-Firearms deer hunt for either sex at River Bend WMA runs from December 2nd through December 4th from 30 minutes before sunrise until 30 minutes after sunset.
+Go firearms deer hunting for either sex at River Bend WMA in Dublin GA from December 1st to December 3rd from 30 minutes before sunrise until 30 minutes after sunset.

-This is a sign-in firearms deer hunt.
-You must sign-in prior to hunting.
+Sign-in is required for all deer hunts unless otherwise noted.
+You must sign-in HERE prior to deer hunting.

-All firearms deer hunters are required to have a Harvest Record for the current season.
-Additionally, all firearms harvests must be reported within 24 hours through Georgia Game Check or before leaving the deer with a processor.
+All deer hunters are required to have a Harvest Record for the current season.
+Deer harvested on sign-in hunts must be recorded on your Deer Harvest Record and count toward your season limit.
+Additionally, harvested deer must be reported through Georgia Game Check within 24 hours.

-Legal hours for firearms deer hunting are 30 minutes before sunrise to 30 minutes after sundown.
+Legal hours for deer hunting are 30 minutes before sunrise to 30 minutes after sundown.

 Hunters must wear as an outer garment at least 500 inches of visible hunter orange above the waist.